-Engage EFL students with Powerpoint
+Updated: Engage EAL students with PowerPoint

-One of the common problems that EFL teachers face is student engagement.
+One of the common problems that EAL teachers face is student engagement.
 How can you make your lessons more interesting and interactive for your learners?
 How can you help them develop their listening, speaking, reading, and writing skills in English?
 One possible solution is to use PowerPoint with live captions.
-In this blog post, I will explain what live captions are, how they can benefit EFL students, and how you can use them in your PowerPoint presentations.
+In this blog post, I will explain what live captions are, how they can benefit EAL students, and how you can use them in your PowerPoint presentations.

-This is a really easy one to set up but requires a little bit of extra hardware to be in place first (a mic is essential), therefore I’m classing it as a Level 2 on the IPI scale (click to find out more)!
+This is a really easy one to set up but requires a little bit of extra hardware to be in place first (a mic is essential).

 What are live captions?